 The burn injury must have happened within the last three years unless the case involves a minor in which the parent or the person who is responsible for them may pursue a claim on their behalf.
 However a minor can always pursue their own claim when they turn the age of 18 as they have three years from this birthday to pursue a claim for burn injury compensation.

+A common misconception among claimants is how much their burn claim is worth and how much compensation for scalding a victim could receive.
 Suffering a burn due to the negligence of another can make the victim very frustrated as they are likely to be left with lasting damage that could have been avoided.
 Pursuing a claim for burns injury compensation can be the last thing on a burn victims mind, however it could help in allowing the victim a way to get back to their normal self in as much as they can.

 Starting a claim for burns injury compensation is quite straight forward.
 It is always advised that a solicitor is used to help pursue the case in order for it to reaches its maximum compensation amount.
 Burn injury solicitors are legal experts who deal with burn injury claims on a daily basis and can help you with your case for burn injury compensation.